 CBDa exists in raw cannabis leaves and flowers, which is why juicing raw cannabis is the best consumption method.
 It can be bitter, which is why it might be necessary to add sugar or a different kind of sweetener.

 CBD only occurs after decarboxylation, which means that the cannabis has to be first exposed to heat to access the healing properties of CBD.
-The most popular ways to consume CBD include vaping and smoking as well as in tinctures, lotions, oils, capsules, and gummies.
+The most popular ways to consume CBD include in tinctures, lotions, oils, capsules, and gummies.
 Or, you can enjoy CBD and CBDa in our unique 1:1 formulation in any one of our full spectrum or broad spectrum hemp extract supplements.